frizb/Linux-Privilege-Escalation/README.md

 `ls -la /home`
 `cat /etc/passwd`

-What Kernel version and distro are we working with here?
-`uname -a`
-`cat /etc/issue`

 ## What can we EXECUTE?

 Who can execute code as root (probably will get a permission denied)?